Authentication

 OAuth 2.0

-Server-to-server calls to the Credicorp business-lending API use the OAuth 2.0 client-credentials grant.
-End-user sign-in — “Sign in with Credicorp” — uses OpenID Connect on top of the same authorization server.
+Server-to-server calls to the Credit Corp business-lending API use the OAuth 2.0 client-credentials grant.
+End-user sign-in — “Sign in with Credit Corp” — uses OpenID Connect on top of the same authorization server.

-Two flows, one authorization server.
-Your backend authenticates with client-credentials to call the API on its own behalf.
-To identify a director or signatory in your own UI, use the OpenID Connect authorization-code flow.
-Both are issued by sso.credicorp.co.uk.
+Two flows, two servers.
+Your backend authenticates with client-credentials on the partner OAuth server at hub.credicorp.co.uk to call the API on its own behalf.
+To identify a director or signatory in your own UI, use the OpenID Connect authorization-code flow served by the SSO server at sso.credicorp.co.uk.

 Client-credentials grant

 Exchange your project's client_id and client_secret for a short-lived bearer token.
-Request only the scopes the call needs — a token minted for applications:write cannot read payments.
+Request only the scopes the call needs — a token minted for mcp.read alone cannot reach account.read data.
 The token endpoint accepts application/x-www-form-urlencoded or HTTP Basic for the credentials.

 bash